 - Entity Density over Keyword Density: Stop keyword stuffing.
 Use specific entities—names, locations, dates, and statistics.
 Say “The Hario V60” instead of “a coffee dripper.”
 Google’s algorithm maps entities to understand true expertise.

 - Use Markdown Tables: Both Google and LLMs love structured data.
 If you are comparing things, put them in a table.
-It makes it incredibly easy for Google to generate rich results and for AI to parse your information.
+It makes it incredibly easy for Google to parse your AI Knowledge Graphs and generate rich snippets.

-- Information Gain (The Human Element): Google literally holds a patent on “Information Gain”—they actively reward articles that bring new perspectives rather than just summarizing existing pages.
-To satisfy Google’s E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) guidelines and keep humans reading, inject a strong stance.
-“Most baristas will tell you to use a medium grind.
+- Information Gain (The Human Element): Google literally holds a patent on “Information Gain”—they actively reward articles that bring new perspectives rather than summarizing existing pages.
+To satisfy Google’s E-E-A-T guidelines, inject a strong stance: “Most baristas will tell you to use a medium grind.
 They are wrong.”

 The Hallucination & E-E-A-T Trap